HoraceShmorace/auth0-idp-webtask/README.md

 # auth0-idp-webtask
-An simple Webtask for accessing Auth0 identity provider APIs.
-It allows you to access identity provider APIs from your Auth0-authenticated application.
+An simple Webtask for accessing Auth0 identity provider APIs from your Auth0-authenticated application.

 ## Setup
 You'll need: